EdenWise/hjcrc/readme.md

 #### Things to do before conversion:

 * SVGs: Convert fonts to paths (Object to Path) (`rsvg-convert` renders them poorly).

+#### During conversion

+Pandoc needs help to convert SVGs to PNG(!?) and uses [librsvg](https://wiki.gnome.org/action/show/Projects/LibRsvg).
+I found one for Windows online (believe this [download](https://opensourcepack.blogspot.com/2012/06/rsvg-convert-svg-image-conversion-tool.html) is it); tell me if needed, I have a copy.
+Here is the line that `pandoc.exe` probably uses to convert them:

+      rsvg-convert --format=png --dpi-x=220 --dpi-y=220 --output <name>.png <name>.svg

 #### Things to do after conversion: